bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 ### 1.)
 In this section I compiled and ran the myenv c program.
 When first running it the program outputs nothing.
 After changing the execve line to include the environ argument it then ouputs the environment variables.
 ![execve.png](../images/execve.png)

+- After chaning the NULL argument to environ in the execve line the program outputs the environment variables.